-- 5.8.
+5.10.
 Several design measures are possible as a means of increasing the capability of the electrical power systems to cope with a station blackout.
-These measures include, for example, increasing the capacity of batteries to supply power to safety instrumentation and control equipment, and to other vital equipment, use of unit to unit connections, or installing an alternate AC power source that is diverse in design and protected from elements that can degrade the normal and standby power sources. - 5.9.
-The plant's capability to maintain fundamental safety functions and to remove decay heat from spent fuel should be analysed for the period that the plant is in a blackout condition. - 5.6.
-This desired defence in depth capability supports the preferred power supply operation.
+These measures include, for example, increasing the capacity of batteries to supply power to safety instrumentation and control equipment, and to other vital equipment, use of unit to unit connections, or installing an alternate AC power source that is diverse in design and protected from elements that can degrade the normal and standby power sources.

-FIG. 6.
+FIG. 5.
 Voltage swell and sag (note that initial conditions could be anywhere within the continuous band).